 — Carl Quintanilla (@carlquintanilla) July 29, 2014

 So what can we do?
 It seems “the power of the people (read: users)” is a potential solution.
-Block Together is an app “intended to help cope with harassments and abusers on Twitter” allowing users to share their lists of blocked users with friends and auto-blocking new users who @reply them.
+Block Together is an app “intended to help cope with harassments and abusers on Twitter”.
+It allows users to share their lists of blocked users with friends and auto-blocking new users who @reply them.

-Some say, however, that Twitter is the only platform with such an intensely disruptive behaviour given the very nature of the network, as Mike Elgan thinks, for instance, emphasizing the nature of conversations on Twitter (structural problem as he says) and lack of tools to prevent and stop trolling, abuse and harassment.
+Some say, however, that Twitter is the only platform with such intensely disruptive behaviour given the very nature of the network.

-At this point, all we can do is, in fact, write about it, and remind people that online abuse and harassment are, unfortunately, common and omnipresent and that writing and talking about that can bring heightened attention, if not to Twitter, than to the users.
+At this point, all we can do is, in fact, write about it.
+To remind people that online abusers and harassment are, unfortunately, common and omnipresent.